rpchan44/hashicorp-kv-demo/README.md

 NAME                          READY   STATUS    RESTARTS   AGE my-app                        2/2     Running   0          55m

-Don't get confuse why there is 2/2 pod the vault was sidecar to your my-app pod
+Don't get confuse why there is 2/2 pod the vault was sidecar to your my-app pod when I have time i'm going to implement this using initContainer approach without sidecar in the app
 ```